-Understand the key steps to forming your LLC in Australia.
+Read on to understand the key steps to forming your LLC in Australia.

-What are the characteristics of an LLC in Australia?
+What are the Characteristics of an LLC in Australia?

 - 1 shareholder